LivePersonInc/developer-center/pages/documents/ConversationalAI/Maven/aiPoweredRouting/UseMavenRoutingFromBot.md

 );
 ```

-#### Call AskMaven API
+#### Call Recommendation API

-Now that you have the conversation id, use it to call the AskMaven API as follows.
+Now that you have the conversation id, use it to call the Recommendation API as follows.

 ```javascript
 const askMavenUrl = 'https://z1.askmaven.liveperson.net/v1/account/55884191/next-actions';